 - Walking routes

-There won't be any outdoor live pop festivals this year due to the coronavirus pandemic, but instead, you can mark the day via online events and virtual tours.
+The day can be celebrated through live music, festivals, and many other celebrations.
 Since 1987, the Liberation Day programme has been organised by National Committee for 4 and 5 May (Nationaal Comité 4 en 5 mei), which is the main Dutch authority for war monuments and memorials.

 Learn more about Liberation Day online

-Stay safe and learn more about the history of Liberation Day in the Netherlands.
-Why not check out the website of 4 en 5 mei Amsterdam for full details of the online programme, as well as the Liberation Day Festivals website?
+Learn more about the history of Liberation Day in the Netherlands, or check out the website of 4 en 5 mei Amsterdam for full details of this year's programme, as well as the Liberation Day Festivals website.